bichanna/flan-book/src/language_tour.md

 ```

 ### Control Flows
-`match` expression is the only control flow in Feo.
+`match` expression is the only control flow in Impala.
 ```js
 name := "Nobu"
 match name {